ACDguide/Governance/Governance/manage/manage-intro.md

 # Guidelines to manage climate dataset

-These guidelines are aimed to data custodians and cover all aspects of managing an authoritative or a replicated dataset on a local server.
+These guidelines are aimed to address data custodians and cover all aspects of managing an authoritative or a replicated dataset on a local server.
 These guidelines are NCI based as this is where most of Australian climate data is hosted.
 Hopefully the advice given here can still be extrapolated to other platforms.

 **Index**